Battle of Van Buren

 The original courthouse still

-overlooks the main street in
+overlooks the main street in Van

-Van Buren.
-It stood at the time
+Buren.
+It stood at the time of the

 The Battle of Van Buren - Van Buren, Arkansas